Estevefact/Estevefact.github.io/README.md

 # Coming soon
-I Generated a Carl Sagan Voice with an openvoice model and I'm generating an mp3 file for each story, this will be uploaded to youtube and added as a columns to the embeddings and also have a separate website where one can explore, comment, rate and subscribe to listen to this stories in a customized way; like adding their own voice or how they want the story to be like or how hard it is to read.
-All these stories are also being translated and an english speaking version is also on the works.
-There's alsoa visualization of the newtork of authors that's on the works, one could also analyze with categories too.
+I Generated a Carl Sagan Voice with an openvoice model and I'm generating an mp3 file for each story, this will be uploaded to youtube and added as a columns to the embeddings and also have a separate website where one can explore, comment, rate and subscribe to listen to this stories in a customized way.
+I'm also doing an embeddings for all teh poms I have and adding them to the website to be read without audio for now.
+After that, the customization would be like adding their own voice or how they want the story to be like or how hard it is to read.
+All these stories are also being translated on an english speaking version on the works which is not completetly great but is decent.

 # Contribute
 If anyone want to contribute please Push a PR, or send me an email mostly the tsv and [json](authorLinksSmaller.json)